 Expected Time Commitment

-We have virtual meetings in every month except August, November and December.
-Our calls take place on Wednesdays at 4:00 p.m.
+The Council meets monthly except in August, November, and December.
+The meetings are held on Wednesdays at 4:00 p.m.
 ET.
-Members are expected to attend at least two out of three of our meetings and to participate in Council initiatives.
+Members are expected to attend at least 2/3 of the meetings and participate in Council initiatives.

 Desired Expertise

-We are seeking members with experience speaking with the media and with expertise in the following subjects: climate change, disaster mental health, veterans mental health, women's mental health.
+Volunteers with experience speaking with the media, and with expertise in the following subjects: climate change, disaster mental health, veterans' mental health, women's mental health.
 Early-mid career psychiatrists with some degree of tech savviness are preferred.

 Responsibilities